 If you need to take a defensive driving course, you may not be looking forward to it very much.
-You know you’ll enjoy the benefits of the class, but you know it will be like taking medicine, especially if there’s a final exam involved.
-If you’ve never taken defensive driving (or it’s been a while since you have), you may be wondering—is there a defensive driving course with no final exam?
+You know you’ll enjoy the benefits of the class, but it will be like taking medicine, especially if a final exam is involved.
+However, if you’ve never taken defensive driving (or it’s been a while since you have), you may be wondering—is there a defensive driving course with no final exam?

 Answers in this post:

 VIDEO: Is There Defensive Driving with No Final Exam?

 Why Do You Have to Take Tests to Pass Defensive Driving?

 When the court allows you to take defensive driving, it’s not a penalty designed to “teach you a lesson.”
 The court hopes that the course will offer enough refreshers that your driving habits will improve.
 The goal of Texas defensive driving is found in the closing of “A Message to Texas Drivers,” a mandatory element of all driver safety courses—